ogmedina/Homework-Note-Taker/README.md

 node server.js
 ```
 ### Hosted
-The app is hosted using Heroku here at this link: [Heroku Link](https://mysterious-eyrie-18588.herokuapp.com/)
+The app is hosted using Heroku here at this link: [Note Taker](https://mysterious-eyrie-18588.herokuapp.com/)
 ### Screenshots

 ![notetaker1](./Images/notetaker1.JPG)